FRCC-Geospatial-Science/setting-up-your-environments-jadeninja1973/InstallJupyter.md

-# Installing Jupyter Notebooks via Anaconda
+# Installing Jupyter Notebooks via Miniconda
 In this section, we will look at the necessary tasks for installing Jupyter Notebooks, the actual place we will be doing a fair amount of the work.
 Locally, you can access the ArcPy library, which - ironically - we won't be using.
 The ArcPy library assumes you have at least one Esri product installed on your machine.
 While one *could* download the ArcPy library, unless it is authorized with a current license file, one cannot actually call/utilize the library.

 ArcGIS Pro does come with Jupyter notebooks installed, and most likely, you've used a Pro Notebook by this point in your education.
 However, this semester will focus solely on open source GIS softwares, meaning we can't just use the ArcGIS Pro notebooks (well, technically, you can pull any locally stored library into an ArcGIS Pro notebook, but you still need that whole authorization thing!).